 Here are the five best budgeting apps out in the market today.

 - Personal Capital

-You Need a Budget (YNAB) is not just an application but a whole budgeting system that claims to teach money management that yields results you will enjoy for a lifetime.
+You Need a Budget (YNAB) is not just an application.
+It’s a whole budgeting system that claims to teach money management, yielding results you will enjoy for a lifetime.

-Online support and workshops on using the app will help you quickly incorporate the app’s method into your lifestyle.
-It is what makes YNAB’s budgeting system more effective.
+YNAB’s online support will help you quickly incorporate the app’s method into your lifestyle.
+It’s what makes YNAB’s budgeting system more effective.

 Four fundamental rules anchor the YNAB system:

 Rule 1: Give Every Dollar a Job

 This rule revolves around the concept that what you earn should work for you.
 It means you decide how to spend your income as soon as you receive it.